Winter Weather Advisory from SAT 12:00 PM CST until SUN 6:00 PM CST

-Winter Weather Advisory from SAT 12:00 PM CST until SUN 6:00 PM CSTNew
+Winter Weather Advisory from SAT 12:00 PM CST until SUN 6:00 PM CSTUpdated

 Issued by National Weather Service – LaCrosse, WI